 I work with geometric shapes - rhombuses, squares, triangles and rectangles.
 Small pieces of fabric, needled with pins or sewn on machine.

 My technique is weaving.
 My tapestries are line-drawings like graphic.
 I like to draw, black lines on white, white lines on black and tones between those.
 My textiles are my way of thinking.

 I am transforming old Danish needlework tradition to modern art.
 I am dying silk yarn, designing and hand weaving art works.
-Every single textile is “built up” to an art work with its own
+Every textile is built up to an art work with its own story.